farahkkh/farahkkh/README.md

 ![Profile Picture](profile_picture.jpg)

-I am a PhD candidate in Economics at Tulane University.
-My research interests include Applied Microeconomics, Labor Economics and Development Economics
+I am a PhD candidate at the Economics Department at Tulane University with research interests in the Economics of Safety Net, Labor Economics, Health Economics, Public Finance and Development Economics.
+My job market paper explores how labor supply responds to geographic variation in SNAP purchasing power.
+In a related paper, I explore the impact of SNAP purchasing power on health and nutrition outcomes for recipients using restricted access scanner data.
+My third dissertation paper (co-authored with James Alm) investigates novel methods of applying fiscal incidence to government infrastructure spending.

+I will be on the job market in fall this year.

 ## Research